annazc-ann/wa-automove/README.md

 $ sh mkdir.sh
 $ python automove.py
 ```
-<p>It will move the files inside your WhatsApp folder to the specified folder created with <code>mkdir.sh</code>.
+<p>It will move the files inside your WhatsApp folder to the specified folder (according to the file extension) created with <code>mkdir.sh</code>.
 <br>Once it starts, it will always running in the background until you stop it with <code>ctrl+c</code> or you closed
  the Termux app</p>.